mrh666/ddos-cut/README.md

 		-v | --version: Show version and exit.
 		-V | --verbose: Verbose output.
 ```
-Bash script was tested on CentOS 6.5, CentOS 7
+Bash script was tested on CentOS 6.5, CentOS 7.

 Please check all variables before you run this script.

-Script using system resources and should be running from root or use sudo
+A script using system resources and should be running from root or use sudo.

 Make sure you have a git command installed.
 And if not, install it:
 ```